davidwtbuxton/django-mini/README.rst

 django-mini
 ===========

-Django-mini is a command-line utility for running `Django`_ management commands without a settings module.
+Django-mini is an MIT-licensed command-line utility for running `Django`_ management commands without a settings module.
 It is intended to help developers run and test stand-alone Django apps.

 .. _Django: https://www.djangoproject.com/